 There are two advantages of selling a vertical credit spread:

-- It’s a defined risk trade, meaning you know exactly how much you can lose
+- It’s a defined risk trade, meaning you have a clearly defined maximum loss

 - The buying power reduction is much less